 According to General de Sanidad (the government agency that looks after the tap water in Spain) and Aigües de Barcelona (the local water company) it's potable (drinkable) according to all international standards including the EU and WHO.

 We’ve heard anecdotal evidence that people arriving to Barcelona from places with better water had bad stomachs (light diarrhea) the first couple of months.
 However there is no scientific research on this but it's possible that it's a problem for people with sensitive stomachs.

-The best alternative for safe drinking water is therefore an affordable water filter such as TAPP 1 or TAPP 2.
-The filters cost 5 Euro per month and will give you better tasting water, save money, provide drinking water from the tap whenever you need and reduce plastic waste.
+If you are concerned about your local tap water then the best alternative is an affordable water filter such as EcoPro.
+The filters cost about 5 Euro per month and will give you better tasting water, save money, provide drinking water from the tap whenever you need and reduce plastic waste.